Classic Macaroni Salad Recipe

 Why does my macaroni salad taste bland after chilling?

-The fix is to taste it after chilling and adjust — a pinch of salt, a splash more vinegar, or a spoonful of fresh mayo usually brings it right back.
+After chilling, taste it and adjust it — a pinch of salt, a splash of vinegar, or a spoonful of fresh mayo usually do the trick.

 Can I use a different type of pasta?

-Yes, though elbow macaroni is traditional for a reason — the curve holds dressing and keeps everything proportional.
-Rotini, ditalini, or small shells all work.
+Sure, but elbow macaroni is traditional for a reason – the curve holds onto dressing and keeps everything proportional.
+Other good pasta options are rotini, ditalini, and small shells.

 What’s the purpose of sweetened condensed milk in the dressing?